Quick answer

 Upload at least 10-15 photos.
 Real photos from real jobs.
 Before-and-after shots do well.
 Customers notice when a profile has zero images.
 It looks like you either just started or don’t care.
 Neither helps.

 Write a business description that’s plain and specific.
+If roofing is your niche, start with the roofing business growth hub so your website, Google profile, and follow-up all say the same specific thing.
 “We’ve been doing residential roofing in the Dallas-Fort Worth area since 2018.
 We handle tear-offs, re-roofs, and storm damage repairs.
 Licensed and insured in Texas.”
 That’s it.
 No one wants to read a paragraph about your passion for excellence.

 Turn on messaging so potential customers can contact you directly through your listing.
 Enable the “request a quote” button.
 And post updates every week or two, even if it’s just a photo from a current job with a sentence about the work.
 Google rewards active profiles with better placement.